BIMSBbioinfo/deconvR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This **deconvR** package designed for analyzing deconvolution of the bulk sample(s) using an atlas of reference signature profiles and a user-selected model (non-negative least squares regression, support vector regression, quadratic programming, or robust linear regression).
+The **deconvR** package designed for analyzing deconvolution of the bulk sample(s) using an atlas of reference signature profiles and a user-selected model (non-negative least squares regression, support vector regression, quadratic programming, or robust linear regression).
 Users can upload or expand their own reference atlases using the